 -

-ICR and REPAYE do not have a standard repayment cap, unlike IBR and PAYE.
-Only REPAYE has a marriage penalty.
+ICR and RAP do not have a standard repayment cap, unlike IBR and PAYE, meaning you could at a certain income level pay a higher monthly payment than a Standard Repayment Plan.

 There is another repayment plan based on income, Income-Sensitive Repayment (ISR), which is available only in the FFEL program.
 However, it involves a mutual agreement between borrower and servicer/lender to set the monthly payment to a specified percentage (4% to 25%) of gross income for a specified period of time.